-This document is a necessary part of all syllabi.
+This set of documents is a necessary part of all syllabi.
 In other words, the class syllabus is not complete without this portion.

 Remember it is your choice to be here.